Rust (programming language): Adoption

 In web services, OpenDNS, a DNS resolution service owned by Cisco, uses Rust internally.
-Amazon Web Services uses Rust in "performance-sensitive components" of its several services.
-In 2019, AWS open-sourced Firecracker, a virtualization solution primarily written in Rust.
+Amazon Web Services uses Rust in "performance-sensitive components" of services.
+In 2019, AWS converted Firecracker, a virtualization solution primarily written in Rust, to open source.
 Microsoft Azure IoT Edge, a platform used to run Azure services on IoT devices, has components implemented in Rust.
 Microsoft also uses Rust to run containerized modules with WebAssembly and Kubernetes.
 Cloudflare, a company providing content delivery network services, used Rust to build a new web proxy named Pingora for increased performance and efficiency.
 The npm package manager used Rust for its production authentication service in 2019.